Ready to automate ITSM with AI? Here’s How to Get Started

-However, not all chatbots are created equal.
+However, not all virtual agents are created equal.
 Those that are highly scripted and restricted to rigid answers to questions asked in specific ways don’t reduce call volume.

-The most effective chatbots (more appropriately referred to as virtual agents) leverage a finely tuned mix of AI/NLP technologies (i.e., ML, Distributed Compositional Semantics, Fuzzy Logic and Ontological Engineering ) to engage in more dynamic interactions.
+The most effective virtual agents leverage a finely tuned mix of AI/NLP technologies (i.e., ML, Distributed Compositional Semantics, Fuzzy Logic and Ontological Engineering ) to engage in more dynamic interactions.
 Virtual agents are purpose-built to understand IT nomenclature, allowing them to differentiate between words like “Oracle” the corporation and “Oracle” the prophecy and recognize that “Salesforce isn’t running” refers to a software application failing to load properly on a user’s device.